diogoalves12/LDTS-Project/README.md

-## **LTDS - minesweeper**
+## **LTDS - Minesweeper**

 ---

-This project is inspired by the classical Microsoft minesweeper, released in 1990.
+This project is inspired by the classical Microsoft Minesweeper game, released in 1990.
 The main objective is to **reveal all non-mine cells on the board** while avoiding the hidden mines.